nemo794/nisarqa/README.md

 Because the QA code is uniquely written for each product type, each product also has a unique runconfig yaml file template and default settings.

-The runconfig is where a user specifies the filepath to the input NISAR product, which workflows to run, what units to use for a given metric, and so forth.
+The runconfig is where a user specifies the filepath to the input NISAR granule, which workflows to run, what units to use for a given metric, and so forth.

 To get a product's example runconfig file that has been populated with